 4.3.5.1 UICC based solution

-Where profiles on a eUICC are managed remotely, the solution should allow provisioning of the correct APN(s), and SMS numbers within the same (U)SIM that are appropriate to the chosen mobile network.
+Where profiles on a eUICC are managed remotely, the solution should allow provisioning of the correct APN(s) (e.g. using one of the solutions described in section 4.1.4.1), and SMS numbers within the same (U)SIM (e.g. using the existing EF_SMSP, as specified in clause 4.2.27 of 3GPP TS 31.102 [12]) that are appropriate to the chosen mobile network.
 The mechanism to do this should be part of or triggered by the process that manages the eUICC profile so that all parameters relating to the provisioning or swapping of the mobile network can be updated at the same time.
-Such a mechanism is not currently available in 3GPP specifications.
+Such an update mechanism is not currently available in 3GPP specifications.

-The GSM Association has produced a specification for remote provisioning of the eUICC [4].
+NOTE: The GSM Association has produced a specification for remote provisioning of the eUICC [4].
 The relationship between that and potential UICC-based solutions for the provisioning mechanism should be investigated.

 4.3.5.2 Device Management based solution